Locations:

 What is the 5:2 diet?

 In a 5:2 diet, you eat “normally” five days out of the week.
 These are your non-fasting days.
 The other two days are fasting days.
-You consume fewer calories on those days depending on your sex assigned at birth:
+You consume fewer calories on those days depending on your sex recorded at birth:

-• 500 calories for women and people assigned female at birth (AFAB).
+• 500 calories for women

-• 600 calories for men and people assigned male at birth (AMAB).
+• 600 calories for men

 You may think it would be best to eat normally for five straight days and then reduce your calories for two straight days.
 But that’s not ideal.